tom-seddon/b2/README.md

 option: `b2 --timer`.

 This setting is sticky, and will be saved on exit for future runs.
-So after you've done this one, you can just run it from Windows Explorer in future.
+So after you've done this once, you can just run it from Windows Explorer in future.

 ## OS X